lignumsystem/lignum-core/README.md

 	sudo xcode-select --install

-Xcode is also a mandatory dependency for the MacPorts system.
+Xcode is a mandatory dependency for the MacPorts system.

 ### MacPorts
 Install from [MacPorts](https://www.macports.org) website.
 Once installed use the `port` command line interface in Terminal for package management.
+Query *notes* or *info* for quick package details, for example:

+	port notes python314
+	port info python314

 ### CMake
 Use CMake to manage the configuration and build process for lignum-core and